 Before this rule docket can become effective, it will be necessary to revise Idaho Code § 39-114.
-Legislation will be drafted in conjunction with the negotiated rulemaking.
+Legislation was drafted in conjunction with the negotiated rulemaking.
 DEQ intends to submit the proposed legislation for consideration by the 2019 Idaho Legislature.
 The temporary rule would become effective on the date the companion legislation becomes law.
 The identical companion pending rule would become final and effective upon conclusion of the legislative session.

 Temporary Rule Justification: Adoption of this temporary rule is necessary to ensure that the revisions are effective prior to the 2019 burning season.
 Pursuant to Section 67-5226(1)(c), Idaho Code, the Governor has found that temporary adoption is appropriate in that the rulemaking confers a benefit.
 Temporary adoption of this rule confers a benefit to (1) farmers by allowing farmers to pay the required fees after the burn instead of prior to the burn, and (2) DEQ by providing a more streamlined administrative process.

 Submit all written comments by mail, fax or email to:

 1410 N. Hilton, Boise, ID 83706

 September 5, 2018